secustor/secustor.github.io/content/blog/renovate_custom_datasources.md

 From non-standard format in files to a non-standard registry.
 This enables you to pretty much extract any dependency and update it.

-Maybe helpful to note here is that we have not looked at the full capabilties of either the `regex` manager nor the `custom` datasource.
+Maybe helpful to note here is that we have not looked at the full capabilities of either the `regex` manager nor the `custom` datasource.
 Both have more helpful functionality like other [`matchStringStrategies`](https://docs.renovatebot.com/configuration-options/#matchstringsstrategy), [`hostRules`](https://docs.renovatebot.com/configuration-options/#hostrules) or API [`format`s](https://docs.renovatebot.com/modules/datasource/custom/#formats).